bas080/furver/CONTRIBUTING.md

 found 0 vulnerabilities
 ```

-You should now be able to run the bin scripts.
+You should now be able to run the bin scripts and tests.

 ## Tests